JuliaLang/julia/doc/stdlib/io-network.rst

    Advance the stream until before the first character for which ``predicate`` returns ``false``\ .
 For example ``skipchars(stream, isspace)`` will skip all whitespace.
 If keyword argument ``linecomment`` is specified, characters from that character through the end of a line will also be skipped.

-.. function:: countlines(io,[eol::Char])
+.. function:: countlines(io::IO, eol::Char='\\n')

    ..
 Docstring generated from Julia source

    Read ``io`` until the end of the stream/file and count the number of lines.
 To specify a file pass the filename as the first argument.
-EOL markers other than '\\n' are supported by passing them as the second argument.
+EOL markers other than ``'\n'`` are supported by passing them as the second argument.

 .. function:: PipeBuffer(data::Vector{UInt8}=UInt8[],[maxsize::Int=typemax(Int)])